YuxuanZhao/docker-app/README.md

 # docker-app

+## Jenkins does in CI

-build a docker image basing the Dockerfile (normally what Jenkins does in CI)
+build a docker image basing the Dockerfile
 ```
 docker build -t my-app:1.0 .
 ```